magic/transmute/README.md

 * pass options from LexLex to marked.Lexer
 * only implant state in html if it has not been passed as argument
 * correctly camelCase object keys for html tags
+* correctly merge passed state with in-file state for markdown and html

 [npm-image]: https://img.shields.io/npm/v/@magic/transmute.svg
 [npm-url]: https://www.npmjs.com/package/@magic/transmute